Training

 An application for exemption must be sent to the Commission before the staff member starts work or continues to work past their training expiry date.
 It must include the following information

-• the date of the next available course; and
+• the date of the next available course

 To apply for an exemption please email gamblingharmprevention@act.gov.au.

-An organisation that wishes to have a training course approved by the Commission must lodge an Application Form – Approval of a Training Program (PDF 71KB).
-Advice to Training Providers Seeking Approval of a Training Program (Information sheet) (PDF 151KB) gives detailed information about what documents should be included in the application.
+An organisation that wishes to have a training course approved by the Commission must lodge an Application Form - Approved Training Programs (PDF 70KB).
+Advice to Training Providers Seeking Approval of a Training Program (Information sheet) (PDF 204KB) gives detailed information about what documents should be included in the application.
 The application should be made to the Commission well in advance of the intended program start date.

 For more information on the approval process and requirements, please contact the Commission.